-When it comes to preparing consistently great foods on a Bar-B-Que grill, a cast iron grate is the way to go.
-It is the preferred grate of most professional chefs because a cast iron cooking surface has many benefits that make the task of grilling any type of food much easier.
+When it comes to preparing consistently great foods on a gas or charcoal grill, a cast iron grate is the way to go.
+Among all types of grill grates, it is the preferred grate of most professional chefs because a cast iron cooking surface has many benefits that make the task of grilling any type of food much easier.
+In this article, we will describe the biggest advantages of having it!

 Less Sticking of Food

 All cast iron Bar-B-Que grill grates need to be seasoned with oil before use.
-Because of the oil seasoning, food will not stick to the surface of the grate as it often does on a metal surface.
+It will allow you to have a non-stick surface.
 The even heat retention and distribution across a cast-iron surface also lends to being assured that the food you are preparing will immediately begin to sear, as opposed to sticking when placed on the grill.

 Sturdier Grilling Surface